 To use the matrix, match your age (on top of the chart) with the desired home purchase price (on the left side).
 The number where the age and purchase price intersect is the amount of down payment you will need at closing.

 *Must maintain the property as a primary residence and keep property taxes, insurance, and HOA dues current.

 **In Texas all borrowers must be 62 or older.

 *** This calculation is based on using HECM Fixed Rate of 3.56% as of January 18, 2022.
 Recent APRs range from 4.417- 5.502 APR.
 Loan charges will include origination fees, mortgage insurance premiums, and settlement costs which are to be determined.
 Most of these fees may be financed into the loan.
 Interest rates and funds available may change without notice and not be available at time of the loan commitment.
-Prices subject to change.
+Prices are subject to change.
 This information is for illustrative purposes only.
 Estimated closing cost, include up-front FHA mortgage insurance premium, range from $3000 – $19,416 depending upon the value of the home (included in mortgage).
 Closing costs vary from state to state and can affect out-of-pocket cost.
 Please check with your HECM Loan Officer for actual figures.
 Your loan balance and accrued interest will become due upon a maturity or default event such as no longer living in the home as your principal residence, failing to pay your hazard insurance or property taxes, or failing to maintain your property.